dlewiski/TRAILS-movie-reviews/README.md

 ### Known bugs
 * Reviews do not show up after being added on featured movie page (requires page refresh)
 * Could not proxy request error on development server
-* refreshing Movie List page and Create movie page returns only json (only on deployed version)
+* Refreshing Movie List page and Create Movie page returns json (only on deployed version)
+* Any issues with refreshing those pages can we worked around by navigating to the home page

 ### Next steps/Other tasks to be considered